noahehall/theBookOfNoah/mobile_web_apps/testing/_testing.md

 - [software testing](https://en.wikipedia.org/wiki/Software_testing)
 - [bunch of definitions](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html)

 # Methodologies:
   - TDD: test driven development
     - tests are written before code is developed
   - BDD: behavior driven development:
-    - implementing an application by describing its behavior from the perspective of its stakeholders
+    - implementing an application by describing its behavior from the perspective of its stakeholders in the form of 'it... should...'
     - describes a cycle of interactions with well-defined inputs, resulting in the delivery of working, tested software

 # vocab
   - code coverage: tool that determines how much of your code is covered by unit tests. it also shows you what is and isnt being covered
   - contract:  defines the expected behavior of your component and what assumptions are reasonable to have about its usage.
+  - assert: the test will stop at that point and not run any subsequent checks
+  - verify: verify commands will not terminate the test.
+If your test uses only verify commands you are guaranteed (assuming no unexpected exceptions) the test will run to completion whether the checks find defects or not.

 # tools:
   - cucumber: acceptance testing framework which enables test that are readable by non-programmers
   - gherkin: syntax in which to write cucmber tests
   - mocha: bdd test framework 'for' developers
   - chai: assertion library
+  - selenium: browser automated testing

 # 'type' of tests
   - Technology Facing: written and maintained by developers